-Laws that require photo ID at the polls vary, but the strictest laws limit the list of acceptable IDs to ones that many poor people do not have.
-Even when the state offers a free photo ID, those voters may not have the necessary documents, such as a birth certificate, to obtain one.
-For example, in Wisconsin, Alberta Currie was born at home and doesn't have a birth certificate.
-Another voter Sammie Louise Bates, faced with the choice of paying \$42 for a birth certificate or buying food, chose food because "we couldn't eat the birth certificate."2
+Under the stricter laws, what photo IDs are acceptable?
+Unfortunately, they are IDs that many poor people do not have.
+Even when the state offers a free photo ID, those voters may not have the documents they need to get one.
+For example, Alberta Currie was born at home and doesn't have a birth certificate.
+Another voter, Sammie Louise Bates, had to choose between paying \$42 for a birth certificate or buying food.
+She chose food.
+We can't "eat the birth certificate," she said.2

-Also, in rural communities with almost no public transportation, traveling to get the needed documents is extremely difficult.
-This year, Alabama is planning to close 31 driver's license offices (where most people get their IDs), including the offices in every county where black people make up more than 75% of the registered voters.
-This makes it much harder for those citizens to obtain an ID and will certainly suppress the black vote.
+Also, in rural communities, there is almost no public transportation.
+It is hard to travel to get the needed documents.
+In 2016, Alabama planned to close 31 driver's license offices, including the offices in every county where black people make up more than 75% of the registered voters.
+After community protests, the governor agreed to open those offices one day per month.3